spkhatri6412/spkhatri6412/README.md

 - 👋 Hi, I’m @spkhatri6412
 - 👀 I’m interested in coding.
-- 🌱 I’m currently learning java , web developmnet.
+- 🌱 I’m currently learning java , data structure.

 <!---
 spkhatri6412/spkhatri6412 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.